kseo/event_kit/README.md

 # event_kit

 This is a simple library for implementing event subscription APIs.
-This project is inspired by [event-kit].
+This project is inspired by [event-kit][event-kit].

 [event-kit]: https://www.npmjs.com/package/event-kit